Code-SorceryLab/steam-patch-notes/README.md

 * ✅ Incremental filtering process implemented to extract game metadata
 * ✅ Metadata stored in structured JSON files for local use
   * Aug 8, 2025: 27% of queries made
+  * Aug 15, 2025, 72% of queries made
+* ✅ Format selected metadata from individual JSON files into one csv

 ### 🛠️ TODO:
+* ⬜ Script to analyze the selected metadata (descriptive stats)
+* ⬜ Fetch complementary metadata for each game? (e.g., users, hours played)

-* Write a short update script to refresh the dataset with **new entries** without re-fetching the entire list.
+* ⬜ Write a short update script to refresh the dataset with **new entries** without re-fetching the entire list.
-* Begin defining sampling strategy for selecting games from the dataset for patch note analysis.
+* ⬜ Begin defining sampling strategy for selecting games from the dataset for patch note analysis.

 ### 🤔 Related questions:
 * 99% of games on Steam are indie games, but how much game time / size of user-base compared to AAA games?